Everything In Between – Film about cyclists’ journey to the RWC 2019

 Hong Kong Premiere – Everything In Between

-For the Hong Kong event next week on the 2nd December 2020, the film is being promoted as: “This is the story of the wild human adventure that happened in between.”
+For the Hong Kong event which was planned on the 2nd December 2020, the film was being promoted as: “This is the story of the wild human adventure that happened in between.”

-20% of all tickets sold at the premiere will go towards ChildFund’s Rugby for Development COVID recovery work across Asia that supports children to access peer support through rugby in a safe and healthy way.
+20% of all tickets sold at the premiere were to go towards ChildFund’s Rugby for Development COVID recovery work across Asia that supports children to access peer support through rugby in a safe and healthy way.

 (We believe there are plans to make a shared a pay per view link available in the week following the premiere.
 We have reached out to the films production company, Fell and Co, to see if this is the case and if we can review the film.)

 27 countries.
 230 days.
 One whistle.
 From London to Tokyo in support of Pass It Back!

 Ever wonder what the wild adventure of @RonRutland and @JamesOwens_90 looks like?

 Check out the trailer of @eib_thefilm below!
 Congratulations to the duo and the crew – you were amazing! pic.twitter.com/3yZeBEr9Yb

 — ChildFund Pass It Back (@ChildFundPIB) December 2, 2020

 - Laos & Iran become World Rugby Full Members, Nepal an Associate Member.